Do you have a good eye for music and pop culture? Want to make money watching videos at home?

 Crawford Media is hiring contractors for a long-term project through its Metaforce platform.

 Crawford works with media companies on a variety of projects.
 Its IMDB lists some impressive titles, including “The Walking Dead,” “Empire,” “Vinyl” and more.

-The company’s hiring for projects related to pop culture and automotives, so you should have a good eye and be able to identify these easily in images and videos.
+The company’s looking for contractors to work on projects related to pop culture and automotives, so you should have a good eye and be able to identify these easily in images and videos.

-Your job will be to watch and listen to videos and note important details for catalog descriptions and metadata tagging.
+Your role will be to watch and listen to videos and note important details for catalog descriptions and metadata tagging.

 Depending which projects you work on, you’ll have to identify details in videos such as musical performers, celebrities, events, politicians, cities, architecture, cars, fashion, animals and interior design choices.